scrambldchannel/dashingelephant/blog/2020-09-28-git-snippets.md

 ---
 title: Trying to stay on the right track with git
-path: /hot-promotion-of-tm1-pro-file
+path: "/hot-promotion-of-tm1-pro-file"
 date: 2020-09-28
 summary: For when my memories are murky, this is a list of common git commands I tend to use, aimed at a relative newbie.
 I actually used it to give an intro to git presentation to my team a few years ago but it's still a nice reminder of basic usage.
-tags: ['git', 'github', 'bash']
+tags:
+- git
+- github
+- bash

 ---
 This is a list of common git commands I tend to use, aimed at a relative newbie.
 I actually used it to give an intro to git presentation to my team a few years ago but it's still a nice reminder of basic usage.
 I'll tweak it as I go along.

 ### Clone a repo